ajmal017/stock_trend_finder/ideas.md

   - Page for each ticker with info about it
     - any data changes to cusip or title
 * Dividend yield scanner

+* Options open interest
+  - Chart of SPY open interest, next 5 or so weekly expirations and open interest at strikes

+* Charts:
-* Chart of number of companies reaching 52 wk high/low
+  - Chart of number of companies reaching 52 wk high/low
-* Chart of number of scrapeable stocks
+  - Chart of number of scrapeable stocks
-* Scrape 13Fs from SEC website (EDGAR project)

 * Stocktwits:
   - Split into its own app